Kannikakr/leedcode_questions/README.md

 Note: An array A rotated by x positions results in an array B of the same length such that A[i] == B[(i+x) % A.length], where % is the modulo operation.

+### 17 : Spiral Matrix

+Given an m x n matrix, return all elements of the matrix in spiral order.

+### 18 :  Rotate Image

+You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise).

+You have to rotate the image in-place, which means you have to modify the input 2D matrix directly.
+DO NOT allocate another 2D matrix and do the rotation.